A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsection{Security knowledge}

 Despite the importance of actively practicing secure coding practices and being knowledgeable about general security concerns, most developers do not have a security background.
 A majority of our study participants, as seen in~\autoref{tab:participants}, also lack a security background.
 This section reports a series of challenges while conducting bug bounty report reviews and opportunities where OSS project maintainers were able to learn about aspects of security bugs, e.g., CVSS scoring, and how to go about repairing such bugs through hands-on experience.
+Akgul et al. \cite{akgul2023BBHperspectives} find that bug bounty hunters recognize knowledge gap challenges that could result in report misunderstanding.